-Turnover Increases 26% in the First Half of 2021
+TURNOVER INCREASES 26% IN THE FIRST HALF OF 2021

 (1) Comparing like-for-like figures.

-In the second quarter of 2021, AKWEL saw its turnover increase by 88.7% when comparing published figures and by 99.7% when taking exchange rates and scope as constants.
-The negative currency impact was -€12.6m, of which the Turkish lira accounts for -€7.6m and the US dollar accounts for -€5.2m.

-Although the group’s quarterly turnover was up sharply, this was in comparison to a second quarter of 2020 in which worldwide vehicle production virtually ceased for two months and was down by -21.7% compared to 2019.
-Activity has continued to be impacted by major procurement difficulties for the main raw materials and electronic components.
-This situation is affecting the organisation of the entire supply chain, resulting in unplanned production stoppages among the manufacturers.
+On first half, AKWEL saw its turnover increase by 88.7% when comparing published figures (99.7% when taking exchange rates and scope as constants).
+The group’s quarterly turnover is to be compared with a second quarter of 2020 in which worldwide vehicle production virtually ceased for two months and was down by -21.7% compared to 2019.
+Procurement difficulties for the main raw materials and electronic components are affecting the organisation of the entire supply chain, resulting in unplanned production stoppages among the manufacturers.

 - France: €138.8m (+25.6%)